Parade (British magazine)

 Parade was a British magazine for men.
-With origins dating back to 1916, the magazine went through a number of different incarnations and different publishers until it went defunct sometime in the mid-2000s.
+With origins dating back to 1916, the magazine went through a number of different incarnations and different publishers until it went defunct around 2007.
 It was originally known as Blighty between 1916 and 1920 and was intended as a humorous magazine for servicemen.
 Relaunched in 1939, as Blighty Parade, it was turned into a pin-up magazine.
-Renamed Parade in 1960, by the 1970s content had progressed to topless and nude photos of models, and at the end of the 1990s it went hardcore.
+Arthur Ferrier, a celebrated British artist, contributed significantly to the magazine with his distinctive pinup cartoons, which were often featured on the cover.
+Renamed Parade in 1960, by the 1970s, content had progressed to topless and nude photos of models, and at the end of the 1990s it went hardcore.

 Publication history

 W. Speaight & Sons

 Blighty was launched in 1916 by W. Speaight & Sons, intended as a humorous magazine for servicemen during the First World War. ("Blighty" is a British English military slang term for Great Britain, or often specifically England.)
 The magazine competed against publications such as Tit-Bits and Reveille; it appears to have ceased publication in 1920.

 The magazine was relaunched, as Blighty Parade, in 1939, at the outbreak of the Second World War, and featuring pin-ups, cartoons, and stories.
 It was published every Monday.